HammadYaseen666/Demo-Repo/README.md

 # Demo-Repo
-Making this repo for practicing
+Making this repo for practicing GitHub.